-So while it’s tempting to copy your favorite dancer’s eating plan, even if you copy it to a T, there’s no guarantee you’ll see the changes in your body you desire.
+So while it’s tempting to copy your favorite dancer’s eating plan, even if you copy it to a T, there’s no guarantee you’ll see the changes you desire in your body.
 What you eat in a day should be about YOU.

-You can’t change your proportions and there’s only so much you can do about your actual body shape and tendency to carry weight in one part of your body vs. another.
+You can’t change your proportions, and there’s only so much you can do about your actual body shape and tendency to carry weight in one part of your body versus another.

 When you’re seeking inspiration from your fellow dancers, look for those who truly demonstrate a healthy approach to food and their bodies.
-We can’t always know for sure as outsiders looking in but healthy habits tends to radiate from the inside out.
-Some dancers who might inspire you are Natasha Sheehan, Jenelle Manzi or Juliet Doherty.
+As outsiders looking in, we can’t always know for sure, but healthy habits tend to radiate from the inside out.
+Some dancers who might inspire you are Natasha Sheehan, Jenelle Manzi, or Juliet Doherty.